Mukim Kota Batu

 Mukim Kota Batu is a mukim in Brunei-Muara District, Brunei.
 The population was 12,935 in 2016.
 The mukim is home to some of the country's museums and historical sites, in particular in Kota Batu.

+Etymology

+The mukim could be named after a village that it encompasses, Kampong Kota Batu.
+The name Sungai Bunga translates to (Flower River).
+According to legend, the river occasionally smells like jasmine flowers.
+Particularly at night, the stench is strongest.
+But, if one attempted to look for the smell's source, they would never succeed.
+The small invisible people who live in the river, known locally as Orang Kebenaran or Orang Bunian, are thought to be the source of the pleasant flower scent.